 The downtown area is small enough to cover on foot.

 Train or bus to Taipei is easy.
-There will be a information desk in the tent as you get off the boat, who will give you all information times and maps.
-There is an english speaking booth at the train ticket counter, tickets are very cheap, the train takes 50 minutes.
+There will be an information desk in the tent as you get off the ship, who will give you all information times and maps.
+There is an english speaking booth at the train ticket counter, tickets are very cheap, the train takes 50 minutes, about every 20 minutes.
 The train will take you to Taipei main station.
 Once in Taipei, you can board the MRT from Taipei Main Station to get around.
 A one day pass is NT$150